ehharding/science-center/CONTRIBUTING.md

     ```

 > [!IMPORTANT]\
-> Before committing and opening a Pull Request, please go first through our [Commit](#commit-guidelines) and
+> Before committing and opening a Pull Request, please first go through our [Commit](#commit-guidelines) and
 > [Pull Request](#pull-request-policy) guidelines outlined below.

 11. Create a Pull Request.

 > [!NOTE]\
-> We ask for PR authors to avoid to rebase/update their PRs with the base branch (`main`) unnecessarily.
+> We ask for PR authors to avoid rebaseing/updating their PRs with the base branch (`main`) unnecessarily.
 > We use [GitHub Merge Queues](https://github.blog/2023-07-12-github-merge-queue-is-generally-available/)
-> which means that before merge the PRs get automatically updated and checked against the latest changes on the
+> which means that, before merge, the PRs get automatically updated and checked against the latest changes on the
 > base branch.
 >
-> This also reduces the amount of times we need to run our CI checks, as every new push requires fresh new CI-checks.
+> This also reduces the amount of times we need to run our CI checks, as every new push requires fresh CI-checks.

 ### CLI Commands